Principles of Liberty

 A Reading List on the Principles of Liberty

 Read This First

-Explains and defends libertarian ideas, and describes the philosophical and historical context of the ideas of liberty.
-(Don’t be fooled by the word “primer” in the title; although this is a good introduction, it offers a depth of historical insight not available elsewhere.)
+- The Libertarian Mind by David Boaz (Simon & Schuster, 2015) Explains and defends libertarian ideas, and describes the philosophical and historical context of the ideas of liberty.
+(An excellent introduction, with a depth of historical insight not available elsewhere.)

 On the Connections between Rights, Justice, and Law